sferik/t-ruby/README.md

 This command directs you to a URL where you can sign-in to Twitter and then enter the returned PIN back into the terminal.
-If you type the PIN correctly, you should now be authorized authorized to use `t` as that user.
+If you type the PIN correctly, you should now be authorized to use `t` as that user.
 To authorize multiple accounts, simply repeat the last step, signing into Twitter as a different user.

 You can see a list of all the accounts you've authorized by typing the command: